Take the Trail

 4. South Terrace Croquet Club

 Planted in 1913, the hedge is perhaps the most intact of these hedges that were planted in the early 1900’s by former City Gardener, August Pelzer.
 He put numerous hedges of this type around Adelaide’s playgrounds, council depots and smaller gardens.
-The hedge includes some original fence posts and wire from before the hedge grew to maturity.
+The hedge includes some original fence posts and wire that were put in place before the hedge grew to maturity.
 Kei apples are yellow fruits about the size of large apricots.
 They are edible but rather bitter.

 The club emblem is the Adelaide Rosella and you will see many of these beautiful birds in the immediate vicinity.
 In fact, Park 17 is a thriving hub for many bird species including a variety of colourful parrots, galahs, corellas, wattle birds and magpies.